-Current lesson of the Hope Sabbath School class led by Pastor Derek Morris.
+You can view a 60-minute discussion of the current lesson in the Hope Sabbath School class led by Pastor Derek Morris.
 (Adobe Flash Player version.)
-A Youtube version of the Hope Sabbath School “Christ and Religious Tradition” is below.
+A Youtube version of this week’s lesson at Hope Sabbath School is below.
 You can download the video, the MP3 audio, and the lesson outline from the HopeTV Sabbath School Site.
-You might want to bookmark the HopeSS Youtube channel.
+You might also want to bookmark the HopeSS Youtube channel.

 Image © Jeff Preston from GoodSalt.com